Paiu-Alexandru/pa-blog/README.md

 # pa-blog
-This is a blog with the role of administrator and simple user.
+This is a blog with the role of administrator and simple user.<br />
 A simple user can insert / update / delete comments.
 The administrator can delete any news, any comment, but cannot edit someone else's comment, the administrator has the option to enter news to renew and delete them.